Muller-bit/Web3_Wallet_Security/notes/02_indepth_Mullti_sig_wallet.md

 - X: This defines the minimum number of those Y signers that must approve a transaction before the smart contract will execute it.

 - For instance, in a "3-of-5" wallet, at least 3 out of the 5 designated signers must provide their cryptographic signature.

+#### The process of using a multi-sig wallet generally follows these steps: